core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 Two EDHOC connection identifiers are "equivalent" if and only if, by applying the conversion above, they both result in the same OSCORE Sender/Recipient ID.
 For example, the two EDHOC connection identifiers with CBOR encoding 0x0A (numeric) and 0x410A (byte-valued) both result in the same OSCORE Sender/Recipient ID 0x0A.

+The process defined in {{oscore-to-edhoc-id}} ensures that every OSCORE Sender/Recipient ID is converted to only one of the two corresponding, equivalent EDHOC connection identifiers.

 ### From OSCORE to EDHOC Identifier {#oscore-to-edhoc-id}

-An OSCORE Sender/Recipient ID, namely OSCORE_ID, is converted to an EDHOC Connection Idenfier, namely EDHOC_ID, as follows.
+An OSCORE Sender/Recipient ID, namely OSCORE_ID, is converted to an EDHOC connection idenfier, namely EDHOC_ID, as follows.

 * If OSCORE_ID is 0 bytes in size, it is converted to the empty byte string EDHOC_ID (0x40 in CBOR encoding).